-British Standards for window performance will be superseded by harmonized European Standards.
+In the not too distant future, British Standards for window performance will be superseded by harmonized European Standards.
 These have already been published, and manufacturers are beginning to test their products in accordance with them.
-BS 6375-1 has been revised to take account of the European Standards and will eventually be replaced by BS EN 12208 for watertightness.
+BS 6375-1 has been revised to take account of the European Standards.